harp-lab/slog-lang1/docs/compare.md

     (cond1 a 1)]
 ```

-Slog using `openmpi` as backend for paralyzation, in current implementation, only *all-to-all* communication is used between each process(also called `rank` in MPI).
+Slog using `openmpi` as backend for parallelization, in current implementation, only *all-to-all* communication is used between each process(also called `rank` in MPI).
 This means, when a join happens, all tuples in one of the relations will be broadcast to an all2all buffer which can be read by every rank.

 ### Indices